 To encrypt backed-up data, Veeam Backup for Microsoft 365 employs a symmetric-key encryption algorithm.

 The symmetric, or single-key encryption algorithm, uses a single, common secret key to encrypt and decrypt data.
-Before data is sent to an object storage repository, it is encoded with a secret key.
+Before data is sent to object storage, it is encoded with a secret key.
 To restore encrypted data, you must have the same secret key.
 Users who do not have the secret key cannot decrypt data and get access to it.